TAP Portugal Logo

 TAP Air Portugal Logo 1979

 In 1979, the company was renamed TAP Air Portugal, which stands for Transportes Aéreos Portugueses Air Portugal.
 By then, it had reached an international level, necessitating a universal and recognizable corporate image.
-Along with the new name came a modernized logo, which only included the inscription.
+Along with the new name came a modernized logo that included only the inscription.

 The red color was retained for several reasons: